ava-labs/avalanche-docs/docs/subnets/deploying-subnets-on-prod.md

 * Primary Network validation
 * Subnet whitelisting

-Primary Network validation means that a node cannot join a subnet as a validator before becoming a validator on the Primary Network itself.
-So, after you add the node to the validator set on the Primary Network, node can join a subnet.
-Of course, this is valid only for subnet validators, if you need a non-validating subnet node, then the node doesn't need to be a validator at all.
+Primary Network validation means that a node cannot join a Subnet as a validator before becoming a validator on the Primary Network itself.
+So, after you add the node to the validator set on the Primary Network, node can join a Subnet.
+Of course, this is valid only for Subnet validators, if you need a non-validating Subnet node, then the node doesn't need to be a validator at all.

 To have a node start syncing the Subnet, you need to add the `--whitelisted-subnets` command line option, or `whitelisted-subnets` key to the node config file (found at `.avalanchego/configs/node.json` for installer-script created nodes).
 A single node can sync multiple subnets, so you can add them as a comma-separated list of subnet IDs.